openSUSE-Rust/roast/README.md

 - If a **directory is ADDED i.e. from outside but resulting destination should be EXCLUDED**, it is, therefore, **ADDED**.

+> [!IMPORTANT]
+> ADDED != INCLUDED.
+ADDED can either point to any path.
+INCLUDED always points WITHIN
+> the top-most level directory of the source or target directory.

 > [!NOTE]
 > The reasoning behind the **third point** is that the user may have intended to use a different source or to include only a specific set of files, thereby